-Students who submit discussion board posts/assignments after the submission deadline are subject to a 10% deduction from the overall grade.
+Students who submit discussion board posts/assignments after the submission deadline are subject to a 10% deduction (or more) from the overall grade at the instructor's discretion.
+Students are encouraged to communicate with their instructor before the assignment deadline if extensions or further support are needed.